East Bethel Woman Releases New Children’s Book Series - NewsBreak

 East Bethel Woman Releases New Children’s Book Series

 EAST BETHEL -- The first print of a new children's series is available.
-Stacy Bauer of East Bethel is the author of the series Young Change Makers, a book...wjon.com
+Stacy Bauer of East Bethel is the author of the series Young Change Makers, a book...minnesotasnewcountry.com

 EAST BETHEL -- The first print of a new children's series is available.
-Stacy Bauer of East Bethel is the author of the series Young Change Makers, a book...wjon.com
+Stacy Bauer of East Bethel is the author of the series Young Change Makers, a book...minnesotasnewcountry.com

 Comments / 0